Skip to content

 The report makes it clear that the healthcare sector needs to improve their weaponry and defense against cyber attacks.
 The system is over-attacked and under-funded when it comes to cybersecurity.
 The vast majority of the sector suffers from a systemic lack of resources, needing more money for everything from securing infrastructure to training personnel.

-What to Do Moving Forward
+What to do Moving Forward

 The problems highlighted in the Cyber Peace Institute’s report shows the need for tightened security in the healthcare sector.
 This sector deals with the most sensitive, personal data on the planet, making it attractive for threat actors.
 And the consequences of any breach in this sector are stark, often having human repercussions.